 Cycle corridors are the mechanism by which strategic assets (public realm space) can be secured for good, fast cycling infrastructure between town centres for commuting cyclists, thus providing an alternative to driving.
 The cycle highways will not be finished quickly and they do not have to be.
 However, they will never be built unless the corridors are reserved and preserved.

-RobertsDay is a leading Australian urban planning firm and has penned many of Canberra’s future urban areas, including Ginninderry, Molonglo Stage 3 Project Design Brief and the little know urban renewal in Red Hill.
+As attractive as it may be to build on a greenfield, the future of the ACT is urban renewal – taking the old and turning it into something new.
+In this context, we expect to hear a lot more from RobertsDay, a leading Australian urban planning firm that has penned many of Canberra’s future urban areas, including Ginninderry, Molonglo Stage 3 Project Design Brief, and the little known village in Red Hill.

 Sisyphus pushes the bolder uphill, only to find it had rolled down to the bottom again by morning.
 We learn from Sisyphus that the rock will only stay in place if you remove the hill.
 Why active and visible sponsorship matters: Change without strong top down leadership does not work.
 The system and ingrained cultureContinue reading “No change without change leadership”